iampankajghosh/vext/README.md

 ## About

-Next Horizon is crafted with a focus on modern frontend development, drawing inspiration from the clean aesthetics and thoughtful color usage found in the Next.js ecosystem.
+Nexus Dark is crafted with a focus on modern development, featuring clean aesthetics and thoughtful color usage for an optimal coding experience.

 The theme prioritizes: